bitpay/bitcore/README.md

  [To be completed, see app.js]

+# Local  data

+Copayers store its extended private key and their copayer's extended public key locally.
+We call this the ``Wallet Critical Data``.

 # Security Considerations
  * Private keys are never send to the server.
 Copayers store them locally.
  * Extended public keys are stored on the server.
 This allow the server to easily check wallet's balances, send offline notifications to copayers, etc.